Bohdan Chopko, MD, PhD

 Scientific Advisory Board, Silver Bullet

-“What impresses me about the Galvanis coating is that it is not a drug treatment, but rather a localized prophylactic approach designed to create a zone of inhibition around an implanted medical device.
+“What impresses me about this coating is that it is not a drug treatment, but rather a localized prophylactic approach designed to create a zone of inhibition around an implanted medical device.
 This is likely to have a game-changing effect on how we fight surgical infections.”

 John D. Barr, MD